DjangoGirls/tutorial/python_introduction/README.md

         print('Hi there!')
         print('How are you?')

-    if __name__ == '__main__':
     hi()

 Okay, our first function is ready!

-You may wonder what the code on the last two lines is doing?
-This is some Python syntax that says "If this file is being ran by the Python interpreter, run the following code".
-Because we're running the file with the Python interpreter, we're telling it to execute the ```hi()``` function we just built.
-Make sense?
+You may wonder why we've written the name of the function at the bottom of the file.
+This is because Python reads the file and executes it from top to bottom.
+So in order to use our function, we have to re-write it at the bottom.

+Let's run this now and see what happens:

     $ python3 python_intro.py
     Hi there!